thriveweb/glass/content/info-page/terms-conditions.md

   assignment.
 We always strive to be inclusive of who is put forward for any campaign, although Glass Management is not responsible for who a client chooses.

+  REPRESENTATION

+  Glass will act as your agent for all paid acting / modelling work offered to you either through this Agency or from another source.
+Glass will negotiate performance fees for you at or above minimum Award rates.
+We will also sign standard industry contracts on your behalf and facilitate rollovers where appropriate.
+Glass is never deemed the employer always the agent, and will collect all money on your behalf deducting a commission of 20% on commercial work and 10% on acting work, for the service provided.
+In some cases you may be put forward for jobs which require you to work as a sub contractor therefore you will need to have or apply for an ABN number.

+  PAYMENT INFORMATION

+  Glass acts as your agent brokering deals on your behalf not as your employer.
+  You are paid one of two ways either on the Employers payroll requiring you to fill in an employment declaration or as a Sub Contractor you will be required to submit a TAX invoice with an ABN number for payment.
+At the point of booking you for a job a Glass consultant will advise you of the method of payment.

+  TERMINATION OF REPRESENTATION

+  You can terminate your representation by Glass at any time.
+Notification is required in writing or via email info@glassmanagement.com.au

+  Glass also reserves the right to terminate your representation if no contact has been made within a 12 month period.
+It is important for you to maintain regular contact with Glass via email talent@glassmanagement.com.au to avoid termination.

+  PRIVACY POLICY

+  Information is paramount at Glass as it is the ability to provide accurate details to clients in order to maintain a superior service.
+The Privacy Act 1998 regulates the way Actors Ink uses your information provided by you.
+  Personal Information includes any information from which you can be reasonably identified.
+This statement explains your privacy rights and our rights and obligations in relation to your personal information.

+  FEES

   To join Glass Management we have a one off small IT fee of $200 that covers